nyuuuukie/client-server-app/README.md

 ## Description

+All development has been produced using Visual Studio 2019 and MySQL Workbench 8

 Client's solution (.sln) located in `ObserverClient` directory, as well as project (WPF).<br>
 Server's solution - in `ObserverService` directory (WCF) <br>
 Server console application stored in `ObserverServiceHost` directory.